tylerlong/slim_text/README.md

 54. show invisible chars
     55. upon selection only?
 56. auto enter full window whenver enter full screen?
-57. bug: hover the begin or end of the top navbar, color changed to green
-58. bug: full window then out, toolbar moves a little to the right
 60. make the code as cross-browser as possible
 61. select a new iconset for toolbar
     1. font-awesome?
-62. bar hover background green, get rid of it
+62. bug: top bar hover background green, get rid of it
 63. bug: close page before desktop notification close, the notification never close
 65. add a about link, show the softeware name and version
 66. get rid of options page, move the options to menu?